quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

 # Developing an Electron App
 $ quasar dev -m electron

+# passing extra parameters and/or options to
+# underlying "cordova" or "electron" executables:
+$ quasar dev -m ios -- some params --and options --here
+$ quasar dev -m electron -- --no-sandbox --disable-setuid-sandbox
 ```

 If you wish to change the hostname or port serving your App you have 3 options: